kurogane13/ISS-TRACKER-GUI-PROGRAM/README.md

 1. Clone the repo (git clone)
-2. Make sure to install all the python libraries before running the program.
+2. Make sure to install all the python libraries before running the program. or executable path.
-3. Decompress geckodriver-v0.29.1-linux64.tar.gz in /usr/bin/ (sudo tar -xvzf geckodriver-v0.29.1-linux64.tar.gz -C /usr/bin)
+3. Download and install the latest selenium driver, or previous to latest: https://github.com/mozilla/geckodriver/releases
-or executable path.
+4. Test if it works by copying it to /usr/bin/, and running the geckodriver command.
+If the driver works, it should start listening by default on      127.0.0.1:4444.
-4. Run the program with python 3 (python3.6 iss_tracker_gui.py) .
+5. Run the program with python 3 (python3.6 iss_tracker_gui.py) .
 Tested with python3.6

 IMPORTANT NOTE: ALL THE .png IMAGES MUST BE IN THE PATH WHERE THE PROGRAM IS LAUNCHED FROM.